tmr4/CWMessenger/README.md

 * Pricing as of 7/4/2023.
 * Other size cases may work as well.
 I may make mine a handheld using with CM5-200 or CM5-125.
 * Other items needed: wire, display and protoboard mounting hardware.

+7/29/2023 Update:  The buzzer above requires an external source to buzz, something the CW Messenger doesn't provide.
+As is it only clicks, and poorly at that.
+You'll either want to replace this with an actual buzzer or wait to see what I do.
+Hint: I'm hoping to utilize the buzzer specified above by incorporating some software from the author's Morse Code Tutor project.